Five Manchester City players to miss Chelsea game with Covid-19 as Guardiola hits back at Everton | Goal.com

 The City boss said he called Everton boss Carlo Ancelotti to explain the situation and the Italian has sent his best wishes to players recovering from the illness.

-"We had enough players to play Everton, we wanted to play, we had the academy shut for the day of the game there were more cases, and we informed the Premier League," he added.
+"We had enough players to play Everton, we wanted to play, but for the day of the game there were more cases and the virus was inside our centre and we informed the Premier League," he added.

-"I called Carlo to announce the situation, as we could play, but if we travelled on the coach, the day before we were in touch all of us, it was a risk for infecting Everton players.
+"I called Carlo personally to announce the situation, because we could play, but what would happen if we travelled on the coach and more players had it because the day before we were in touch all of us and there would have a risk of Everton players being infected because of us.

+"It was a huge risk.
+It's not about what happened here at Manchester City, it's what's happening around the world.

-"People are dying all around the world, in the UK it’s been over 900 for over two days.
-The problem is still here, but now we’ve disinfected the whole centre and hopefully the next tests are all negative and those who are isolated are all back."
+"People are dying all around the world, in the UK as well, over 900 died in the last two days.
+The problem is still here, but now we’ve disinfected the whole centre and hopefully the next tests are all negative and those who tested positive can come back."

 Everton requested full disclosure of all the information submitted by City to the Premier League after the match was postponed four hours before kick-off.